Ohakuri Caldera: 240,000 years ago Ohakuri paired eruption

 It has been postulated that the drainage of the linked deep magma mush body between Rotorua and Ohakuri resulted in more than 250 m of vertical displacement on the Horohoro Fault scarp and formed the Paeroa Graben, coincident to the north with the Kapenga Caldera between it and the Paeroa Fault to the east.
 This is an area known as the Horohoro Cliffs escarpment and displaced Mamaku ignimbrite from the Rotorua Caldera eruption by this amount, presumably shortly after the eruption.
 This fault, in the present day, while active has a much lower displacement rate of the order of 0.14 mm/year and has been assigned by some as the outer western fault of the modern Taupō Rift although most think this is further to the east.
 Understanding that there is volcanotectonic interrelationship lead to a complete reinterpretation of events in the Taupō Volcanic Zone in the last 250,000 years.

-Subsequent evolution
+Subsequent mineral potential

 There has been interest in the mineral potential close to the western rim of the caldera.